AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49898-products-grid-throws-exception-when-special-price-of-bundled-product-exceeds-1000.md

 ---
-title: "ACSD-49898: Products grid throws exception when bundled product's special price exceeds 1000"
+title: "ACSD-49898: Products grid throws an exception"
 description: Apply the ACSD-49898 patch to fix the Adobe Commerce issue where the products grid throws an exception when a bundled product has a special price that exceeds 1000.
 ---
-# ACSD-49898: Products grid throws exception when bundled product's special price exceeds 1000
+# ACSD-49898: Products grid throws an exception

 The ACSD-49898 patch fixes the issue where the products grid throws an exception when a bundled product has a special price that exceeds 1000.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.29 is installed.
 The patch ID is ACSD-49898.
 Please note that the issue was fixed in Adobe Commerce 2.4.6.